 As your son gets older, he is going to have more opportunities to show off what he has learned (or not).
 This is the time for you to calmly talk with him about his behavior, and remind him of what the expectations are.

 Again, don’t expect him to just know how to act.
-You need to put him in situations where he’ll be called upon to shake a hand, or talk to an adult.
+You need to put him in situations where he may be called upon to shake a hand, or talk to an adult.
 Help him stay on track by putting devices away before going to a gathering, or setting the expectations in advance (you’ll stand by me and talk, not sit in the car and sulk).

-Help him get his education.
+Help your son get his education.
 Maybe that is watching YouTube videos together about where the forks go.
 Maybe that is enrolling him in a class (like Cotillion) if it is available.
 Put him in situations where he has to talk to adults and girls, too (such as martial arts where the classes are not divided by gender or age).

-Teach him to work/Handle discomfort
+Teach boys to work/handle discomfort

-Learning to work hard is a key component of this, I think, because it teaches kids how strong they are, helps them build confidence, and gets rid of a lot of those petty insecurities that result in bad behavior.
+Learning to work hard is a key component of this, I think, because it teaches boys how strong they are, helps them build confidence, and gets rid of a lot of those petty insecurities that result in bad behavior.
 When a young man is confident in his work and in himself, he is much less likely to act out, lose control of himself or his behavior, or hurt others.

 What we want to create is an adult who acts in a certain way on his own, not because someone told him to, and not because he’ll be rewarded afterwards for doing it.
-We want him to open the door, not because someone will notice or appreciate it, because it is the right thing to do.
-And if you focus on external rewards for behavior, it is very difficult for kids to do things on their own without those rewards.
+We want boys to open the door, not because someone will notice or appreciate it, because it is the right thing to do.
+And if you focus on external rewards for behavior, it is very difficult for boys to do things on their own without those rewards.

-Over time, if you model the behavior, emphasize the behavior, and show the child how their behavior is received and what it can mean to the world, they will start to do these things on their own, without the promise of a sticker or piece of chocolate.
+Over time, if you model the behavior, emphasize the behavior, and show the boys how their behavior is received and what it can mean to the world, they will start to do these things on their own, without the promise of a sticker or piece of chocolate.

-Teaching kids to be good citizens
+Teaching boys to be good citizens

 People who are generally disliked will miss out on opportunities that they are otherwise qualified for and deserving of.